 Diane and Dr. Drew Spisak have been breeding quality working Akbash Dogs at Sheepfields since 1988.
-They produce 1-2 litters of sound, stable and well socialized puppies each year and sell them to qualified buyers for livestock protection (also known as LGDs or livestock guardian dogs) or for rural companions.
+Over the years, Diane and Drew's dogs have produced 1-2 litters of sound, stable and well-socialized puppies each year and sold them to qualified buyers for livestock protection (also known as LGDs or livestock guardian dogs) or for rural companions.

 Sheepfields' Akbash Dogs are full time, safe, reliable working dogs with OFA hip certifications of "Good" or "Excellent".

 All of our Akbash Dogs are with sheep, poultry, horses as well as cats and horses, as well as cats and herding dogs.